DevExpress/devextreme-demos/JSDemos/Demos/Lookup/Templates/description.md

     </tr>
 </table>

 To customize elements, you can also define specific fields in data objects.
-Refer to the [items](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/items/) documentation for a full list of such fields.
-See the [Default Templates](/Documentation/Guide/UI_Components/Common/Templates/#Default_Templates) help topic for details on customization.
+Visit the [items](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/items/) documentation for a full list of such fields.
+Refer to the [Default Templates](/Documentation/Guide/UI_Components/Common/Templates/#Default_Templates) help topic for more information about this feature.